 Queens Zoo Camp — Flushing, Queens

-Toddler Time Camp, ages 2-3 with adult supervision; KinderZoo, ages 4 and up
+Toddler Time Camp, ages 2-3 with adult supervision; KinderZoo, ages 4-6

-My nine-year-old asked to attend this camp this summer, since so many of her friends have had a great time here over the years!
-Toddler Time Camp is designed to ease little ones into a weeklong experience, with parents by their side for an hour each day.
-KinderZoo is the next step for slightly older children who are becoming more independent.
+Toddler Time Camp is designed to ease little ones into a week-long experience with parents by their side for an hour each day.
+KinderZoo is the next step up for slightly older children who are becoming more independent.
 They'll enjoy animal guests, crafts, and hands-on activities.

 It's never too early to get your game on at SuperKickers.